 \end{itemize}

-\paragraph{Preprocessing: }
+\textit{Preprocessing: }

 The chest radiographs were pre-processed to ensure consistency across the datasets.
 The images were resized to a resolution of $224 \times 224$ pixels, with the pixel intensities normalized to a range of 0 and 1.
 Data augmentation techniques, such as rotation, translation, and horizontal flipping, were applied to increase the dataset's size and diversity, consequently enhancing the model's generalization capability.

 \subsubsection{Model Optimization}